NovumForum/codex/docs/mrpropacks-digital-blueprint.md

    - Annotate each frame with callouts referencing the relevant blueprint section (e.g., “Section III.1 Hero Requirements”) so reviewers instantly understand the rationale behind each module.

 3. **Layer in High-Fidelity UI Components**
-   - Convert approved wireframes into high-fidelity mocks by swapping in the Lego-tone color blocks, product photography, and CTA styling rules documented earlier.
+   - Convert approved wireframes into high-fidelity mocks by applying the palette, typography, and CTA rules from Section I alongside updated product photography.
-   - Use component variants for navigation, cards, and CTA buttons; this allows rapid iteration while preserving consistency across pages.
+   - Use component variants for navigation, cards, and CTAs so iterations stay fast while the system remains consistent.

 4. **Publish an Interactive Prototype**
    - Link frames into a clickable Figma prototype (Prototype tab → drag interaction hotspots) to simulate hover states, drawer cart behavior, and PDP feature deep dives.
    - Enable “Share Prototype” and distribute the read-only URL to stakeholders so they can experience the flow without needing edit permissions.

 5. **Offer Quick-Glance Previews Outside Figma**
-   - Export key frames (File → Export → PNG/WebP) for insertion into Notion briefs, Slack threads, or executive decks when a lightweight preview is needed.
+   - Export key frames (File → Export → PNG/WebP) for Notion briefs, Slack threads, or executive decks when a lightweight preview is needed.
-   - Optional: Use Figma’s “Mirror” mobile app or Framer handoff to demonstrate the responsive behavior called for in the blueprint during live reviews.
+   - Optional: Use Figma’s “Mirror” mobile app or Framer handoff to demonstrate the responsive behavior highlighted in the blueprint during live reviews.

 > **Result**: Within a single day, stakeholders can click through a living prototype that expresses the Lego-inspired aesthetic, validates information architecture, and showcases motion/interaction cues—effectively delivering the “mock version” of the entire blueprint.